MwitiPeter/MwitiPeter/README.md

 - 👋  Hi, I’m @MwitiPeter
-- 👀 I’m interested in Web Development
+- 👀  I’m a Web Developer
+- 🌱  Certified Resposive Web Designer freecodecamp
-- 🌱 I’m currently learning React.js
+- 💞️  Currently learning softwaredevelopment PowerLearnProject
-- 💞️ I'm currently doing MERN stack development
+- 🕵️‍♀️  Learnng AI essentianls in ALx_Africa
 - 👨‍💻  Looking forward to work with you
 - 📫  you can reach me on my email mwitipet@gmail.com

 <!---
 MwitiPeter/MwitiPeter is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.